TruthSeekerBeast/PlaystoreAnalysisExce-/Play_analysis_excel.md

-**Conclusions:**
+**Conclusion:**

-There is only a single app for Event category and it's price is 109$ and thus category has higher values overall.
+> #### There is only a single app for Event category and it's price is 109$ and thus category has higher value overall.
+>

-Though, In Finance and Lifestyle has more apps with prices less than it's average values there are some apps which have higher prices and thus Average values are higher for categories also.
+> #### Though, In Finance and Lifestyle has more apps with prices less than it's average values there are some apps which have higher prices and thus Average values are higher for categories also.
+>

-Side note: Those apps which have higher prices shows similarities in their names, and it could be similar types of apps also.
+> #### Side note: Those apps which have higher prices shows similarities in their names, and it could be similar types of apps also.